Xvenn-03/PASENC/README.md

 # PASENC
-PASENC is a python encryptor that makes python scripts immutable but still executable.
+PASENC is a python encryptor that makes python scripts immutable but still executable, I made this script so that programmers who upload their scripts on GitHub wont be recoded by other people.

 Screenshots
 ----